-The capacity of struts and ties shall be calculated in accordance with the New Zealand Concrete Structures Standard, except that probable material strengths may be used to calculate capacities.
-Reduction factors $\beta_n$ for nodes and $\beta_s$ for struts should be taken as specified in NZS 3101:2006.
+The capacity of struts and ties should be calculated in accordance with the New Zealand Concrete Structures Standard, except that probable material strengths may be used to calculate capacities.
+Reduction factors β_n for nodes and β_s for struts should be taken as specified in NZS 3101:2006.

 Strut-and-tie models represent a plastic distribution of forces derived without explicit verification of deformation compatibility.
 It is therefore of critical importance that the strain capacity of ties is sufficient to sustain the postulated model.
-Reinforcement with probable ultimate strain capacity less than $\varepsilon{su} \leq 0.05$ shall not be relied on when calculating the probable capacity of ties.
+Reinforcement with lower bound tensile strain capacity less than $\varepsilon{su} \leq 0.05$ should not be relied on when calculating the probable capacity of ties.